casinthecloud/cas-overlay-demo/README.md

 ## What is this project?

-This *cas-overlay-demo* project has been created to test the CAS server:
+This *cas-overlay-demo* project has been created to test the CAS server.

 ## Build & test